Hair, Paper, Water...

 Hair, Paper, Water...
 (Tóc, Giấy và Nước...) is a 2025 documentary film written and directed by Belgian filmmaker Nicolas Graux and Vietnamese director Trương Minh Quý.
 The film shot on 16mm is a series of 'snapshots' of the life of an elderly Rục lady and her large extended family with a focus on capturing moments and memories.
 The Rục people were first contacted in 1959, and numbered 580 individuals living in 144 households as of April 2022.

 The film had its world premiere at the 78th Locarno Film Festival on 14 August 2025, in the Filmmakers of the Present Competition section, where it won Golden Leopard – Filmmakers of the Present.
 It competed in Official Competition at the 2025 BFI London Film Festival on 11 October 2025.

+Synopsis

+The documentary follows Cao Thị Hậu, an elderly woman of the Rục people who was born in a cave and now lives with her extended family in rural Vietnam.
+As she cares for younger generations, she teaches them words from the endangered Rục language and shares knowledge connected to her community’s way of life.
+Her present-day routines are interwoven with memories of the past, including dreams of her deceased mother and recollections of the cave she once regarded as home.
+Through scenes of family life, work and the surrounding landscape, the film examines the fragile transfer of language, memory and cultural identity from one generation to the next.